Buying Guides · Last updated 2 June 2026

 What Does a Gibraltar Property Solicitor Actually Do?

-The conveyancing process in Gibraltar follows a structure similar to England and Wales but with local variations.
+The conveyancing process in Gibraltar follows a structure similar to England and Wales but with local variations that only a Gibraltar-qualified solicitor will know well.
 Your solicitor handles the entire legal transfer of property from seller to buyer.
-The main tasks include conducting title searches at the Gibraltar Land Registry, reviewing the contract of sale, raising and answering pre-contract enquiries, reviewing the lease (for leasehold properties, which is most of Gibraltar's apartment stock), arranging searches (local authority, environmental), and handling the transfer of funds on completion day.
+The main tasks include conducting title searches at Land Property Services (LPS), reviewing the contract of sale, raising and answering pre-contract enquiries, reviewing the lease (for leasehold properties, which is most of Gibraltar's apartment stock), arranging local authority and environmental searches, and handling the transfer of funds on completion day.

-In Gibraltar, most residential property is leasehold — held on long leases from the Crown or a developer.
+In Gibraltar, most residential property is leasehold, held on long leases from the Crown or a developer.
 Your solicitor will check the lease length, ground rent terms, service charge obligations, and any restrictions on subletting or alterations.
-This is a critical step that buyers sometimes underestimate.
+This is a step buyers coming from the UK often underestimate, since the UK residential market is predominantly freehold.

 Check the lease length before you get attached to any property.